GunaPalanivel/build-to-scale/README.md

 ### Sustainable Execution Model

 **This is a 24-week marathon, not a sprint.** My competitive advantage comes from **consistent execution with mental clarity**, not exhaustion.
-Elite engineers at Stripe/FAANG sustain performance over years by protecting their cognitive energy.
+Elite engineers at product-based companies/top-tier tech companies sustain performance over years by protecting their cognitive energy.

 **Weekly Cadence (95% of weeks):**